Socially-Conscious Luxury safaris

 Flights from the United States typically depart in the afternoon for arrival late evening the following day.
 Our proposed itinerary (subject to change) is as follows:

 Arrive in Nairobi in the evening.
-Once you clear customs and retrieve your luggage you will be met by your driver who will take you to Hotel Serena in a private car.
+Once you clear customs and retrieve your luggage you will be met by your driver who will take your hotel in a private car.

 Your schedule may be a little off as you adjust to the time change.
-Start with an early breakfast before you head to the Giraffe Center to feed some giraffe.
-Next we head to the David Sheldrick Elephant Orphanage in time for the orphaned elephants 11am feeding.
-We will then have a group lunch with the afternoon free to relax by the pool.
+Start with a breakfast before you head to sightseeing in Nairobi or lounge around the pool.
 In the evening we will have a welcome dinner at Hotel Serena.

 Our first full day in the Mara starts with an early morning wake up call with coffee and biscuits at your tent followed by a morning game drive around 6:00a/6:30a and continues to mid-morning depending on the animal activity.
 Sometime during our drive we will stop for a bush breakfast.
 Then it’s back to camp for lunch at 1:00 pm and then we can rest until our afternoon game drive around 4:00p/4:30p returning at sunset.
 We will then relax with drinks around the fire before our dinner around 8:00 pm.